Secrets of Effective Work Planning in Scrum

 Now let’s see what sprint planning is and how we build our sprints.
 Having no gaps between sprints may seem like an easy thing to do, but the truth is, it’s not.
 Let’s not forget that every development team and its workflow heavily depend on how efficient the business provides requirements and approves sprint results.

 A sprint is a time unit in which project duration is measured.
 It usually lasts ten days.
 Why ten?
 It’s an optimal duration of an iteration, which is long enough to deliver a working increment, but short enough to be tangible, transparent, and understandable for everyone.

 Days 1-7 of the sprint project plan are when development happens, when backend, frontend, and QA are working together, taking into account task priorities and blockers.
 Scrum for the front-end and back-end is considered the ideal solution.
-At the same time, based on the change management principles, development team can deliver hot fixes and emergency changes on customer request.
+At the same time, based on the change management principles, a development team can deliver hotfixes and emergency changes on customer requests.